ant-design/ant-design/docs/spec/buttons.en-US.md

 <img class="preview-img no-padding" align="right" src="https://gw.alipayobjects.com/mdn/rms_08e378/afts/img/A*32zdRqTjDhYAAAAAAAAAAABkARQnAQ">

 Usually appeared alone and intend to used as a command.
 For example, it is used in the landing page or welcome banner.
-It could be the as wide as its parent container.
+It could be as wide as its parent container.
 It is recommend to have just 1 "Call to Action" button in 1 screen.

 ## Placement

 <img class="preview-img no-padding" align="right" src="https://gw.alipayobjects.com/mdn/rms_08e378/afts/img/A*B8D0RJnirLkAAAAAAAAAAABkARQnAQ">

-Place buttons in the users' reading pattern for the ease of discovery, such as the "F-Shaped Reading Pattern" and "Z-Shaped Readig Pattern".
+Place buttons in the users' reading pattern for the ease of discovery, such as the "F-Shaped Reading Pattern" and "Z-Shaped Reading Pattern".

 ### How to Decide Button Placement?